os403/dotfiles/README.md

-# dotfiles
+# About
-Development setup for vim, tmux and zsh to work across machines all unix-based machines.
+Development setup for vim, tmux and zsh to work across all unix-based machines.

-# Install
+# Installation

 wget https://raw.githubusercontent.com/osjayaprakash/dotfiles/master/new_machine_setup.sh -O - | zsh